supecheung/my-movie-library/README.md

 # MyMovies (My Movie Library)
 An app, created with vanilla JavaScript, for storing a personal library of movies that you've watched or want to watch.
 Users can add ratings and comments in addition to sorting the library in a variety of ways.

+## Demos

+### Live
 [Live Demo](https://supecheung.github.io/my-movie-library/ "Demo Site")

-## Features
 ### Video demo
 ![video demo gif](https://github.com/supecheung/my-movie-library/blob/main/docs/myMoviesGIF.gif)

-### Movie card
-- Can be flipped by clicking
-- Side 1: movie title, year, rating, and image
-- Side 2: director, comments
-- Handles editing - users can edit and add to movie details anytime they wish
-- Handles deletion

-### Info card
+## Features

+- Movie cards can be edited, deleted, and sorted
+- Image support (link)
-- Shows data on total number of movie, total watched, and total unwatched
+- Upper right hand info button for showing total number of movies, watched and unwatched

-### Ordering
-- Allows many options for both ascending and descending ordering such as by title, director name, rating, and year

-### Modal Form
-- Complete functionality: prevents orders such as impossible inputs for year and rating
+- Movies can be rated and commented on and more
+- Data stored in local storage

 ## Tools Used
 - Vanilla JavaScript